+Look for traffic

-Look for Traffic.
-Look for vehicles coming onto the highway, into your lane, or turning.
+Look for vehicles coming onto the highway, into your lane or turning.
 Watch for brake lights from slowing vehicles.
-By seeing these things far enough ahead, you can change your speed, or change lanes if necessary to avoid a problem.
-If a traffic light has been green for a long time it will probably change before you get there.
+By seeing these things far enough ahead, you can change your speed or change lanes, if necessary, to avoid a problem.

+Look ahead to traffic signals and signs.
+If a light has been green for a long time, it will probably change before you get there.
 Start slowing down and be ready to stop.

-2.4.2 - Seeing to the Sides and Rear
+2.4.2 Seeing to the sides and rear

-It's important to know what's going on behind and to the sides.
+It is important to know what's going on behind and to the sides.
 Check your mirrors regularly.
 Check more often in special situations.